discrete-notes/discrete-notes.github.io/_posts/2022-03-22-spring-cleaning-notes.md

 Consider the following simple scenario: $n$ balls are placed into $n$ bins, following some rule.

 * First rule: place it in the least loaded bin of all.
-Then you get one ball per bin at the end, but you have to check the load of the bins all the time.
+At the end you get one ball per bin, but you have to check the load of the bins at every step.

 * Second rule: do it at random.
 There is no checking involved, but the maximum load at the end is around $\log n$, with high probability.

-How to interpolate between these two to have little load checking and sublogartihmic maximum load?
+How to interpolate between these two, to have little load checking and sublogarithmic maximum load?
 The good idea for a third rule is: take two bins at random, and place the ball in the least loaded bin.

 ![](../assets/balls-bins.png){: .center-image width="80%"}

-The checking is limited: only two checks to do.
+The checking is limited: there are only two bin to check.
 What about the maximum load at the end?
 One can prove that it is
 $O(\log \log n)$ with high probability, which is small for every (?) practical context.